ozum/pg-generator/docs/builtin-templates/Sequelize.md

 Relations are detected automatically.
 One to many (hasMany), many to one (belongsTo) and many to many (belongsToMany) relations are detected automatically.
 If two tables are joined via a join table this module detects it automatically and generates many to many sequelize relations.
 If a table has more than one foreign key, then it is considered join table.
 In reality it may not be a join table.
 However it is impossible to detect that.

 ###Special Case: hasOne###
+In short: `hasMany` relations can be converted to `hasOne`relations manually using `custom-data.js`.

-*one to one (hasOne)* relations does not really bring any design benefits.
+Details: *one to one (hasOne)* relations does not really bring any design benefits.
 In fact, it would cause performance overheads to the database engine for having to link the table rows together.
 The 2 tables can actually be combined into a single table.
 However Sequelize provides `hasOne` type relations.
 Since there is no way to detect `one to one` relations automatically, they have to be added manually by using [custom data file](http://www.pg-generator.com/template/directories-files/)

 For example:
 Suppose Company has many Contacts.
 To make it one to one relation, below example may be added to `custom-data.js`.
 Please note `Contact` key is singular.